Software-Engineering-Courses-Moshirpour/intellirn-app/README.md

 ## About

 This is a project in collaboration with Nursing 654 students, Faculty of Nursing, University of Calgary.
-It aims to build a prototype that can help RNs manage an easy to web portal, using which they can create surveys/questionnaire and educational articles for their clients without any coding.
+It aims to build a prototype that can help RNs manage an easy to use web portal, using which they can create surveys/questionnaires and educational articles for their clients or general public without any coding.

 The prototype is deployed on the cloud and is accessible at [https://intellirn.ml](https://intellirn.ml/).